 Adelaide, Australia

-Christchurch will celebrate its 50th anniversary of our sister city relationship with Adelaide in 2022.
+Christchurch celebrated its 50th anniversary of our sister city relationship with Adelaide in 2022.

 Adelaide, the capital of South Australia, is a city of approximately 1.3 million people.